Akshitha-Geneicloud/cloud-documentation/day10-cloudlearning.md

-﻿# TASK
-Latency.
+# LATENCY
+## OVERVIEW:
+- What is Latency?
-How to identify latency in AWS.
+- How to identify latency in AWS?
-Scenario Based on latency.
+- Scenarios Based on latency
-SQS,SNS.
+- SQS and SNS in AWS